munagekar/MJRDarkConky/README.md

    Cool New Real Time Bitcoin Price Widget.
 Reduced the size of theme by removing unnecessary files.
  - 2.0.1 : Bitcoin Update Time Bug Fixed & Minor Change in CPU Temp Gadget.
+  - 2.1 : New Forex Widget Added.
+Now see you a currency factor on your screen.